dechamps/ASIO401/CONFIGURATION.md

 appropriate time.
 This decreases output latency.

-If the option is set to `false` (and the ASIO Host application does not enable any input channels), then ASIO401 will not issue any read operations, and will use write pushback to synchronize with the QA40x clock.
-This improves efficiency and relaxes performance constraints because USB load is reduced.
-On top of that, the likelihood of glitches (discontinuities) from missed deadlines is reduced because the QA40x output queue acts as an additional buffer.
-However, for the same reason, the output latency is increased by the length of the QA40x output queue, i.e. 1024 samples.
+If the option is set to `false` (and the ASIO Host application does not enable any input channels), then ASIO401 will not issue any reads.
+Instead, it will use write pushback (backpressure) to synchronize with the QA40x clock.
+In practice this means that ASIO401 will let all the playback buffers throughout the entire chain fill up: the QA40x hardware queue, ASIO401's two internal buffers (each the same size as the ASIO buffer), and the ASIO buffer itself.
+Avoiding reads reduces USB load, which improves improves efficiency and relaxes performance constraints.
+On top of that, the likelihood of glitches (discontinuities) from missed deadlines is greatly reduced due to the additional buffering.
+The downside is the output latency is increased by one ASIO buffer size, plus the length of the QA40x output queue, i.e. 1024 samples.

 In general, it does not make sense to enable this option unless you care about latency.